shodan8192/sophgo-sg200x-debian/README.md

  Libs and samples for the ISP (vi/vo/venc/vdec etc.).
  - cvitek-osdrv-licheervnano-kvm
  Additional kernel drivers (required for camera support etc.).
+ - cvitek-tpusdk-licheervnano
+ Libs and samples for the TPU (AI)
  - device-key-licheervnano
  Startup script that sets the Ethernet MAC address and hostname based on the hash off the device uuid.
  - duo-pinmux-duos